Dynamic Stamp Secrets

 Privileges

 Acrobat grants dynamic stamp scripts a small amount of privilege.
 They are able to access the identity object, which is normally off limits to scripts in a PDF.
-The identity object contains the same user information listed in the Identity panel in Acrobat’s Preferences.
-However, dynamic stamp scripts are not fully privileged, so they cannot use other secure Acrobat properties and functions, i.e., anything in the Acrobat JavaScript Reference marked with a red (S) in the Rights Bar.
+The identity object contains the same user information listed in the Identity panel in the Acrobat Preferences.
+However, dynamic stamp scripts are not fully privileged, so they cannot use other secure Acrobat properties and functions, i.e., anything in the Acrobat JavaScript Reference marked with a red (S) in the Rights Bar is off limited, except for the Identity object.

 The secrets

 Now, down to business.
-In the introduction, our intrepid PDF developer was directed to implement three seemingly impossible dynamic-stamp features.
+In the introduction, our intrepid PDF developer was directed to accomplish three seemingly impossible dynamic stamp features.

 1. Display the name of the file (onto which the stamp is being placed) onto the stamp.